act-now-coalition/covid-data-model/api/README.V1.md

 ## Using the API

-Files are available for download prefixed by: `https://data.covidactnow.org/latest/`
+Data is available by prefixing URLs with `https://data.covidactnow.org/latest/`

-In order to read a model from the API, you must specify both the location (state or county) and the intvention level.
+In order to read a model from the API, you must specify both the location (state or county) and the intervention level.

+### Location

+Specify either:

+1. A US State using two letter abbreviation (eg. 'CA' for California)
+2. A US County using it's [FIPS Code](https://en.wikipedia.org/wiki/FIPS_county_code) (For a list of FIPS Codes, see [this page on the USDA site](https://www.nrcs.usda.gov/wps/portal/nrcs/detail/national/home/?cid=nrcs143_013697))

 ### Invervention Categories